superwall/Superwall-iOS/Examples/UIKit+RevenueCat/README.md

   <img src="https://user-images.githubusercontent.com/3296904/161958142-c2f195b9-bd43-4f4e-9521-87c6fe4238ec.png" alt="The welcome screen" width="220px" />
 </p>

-The *Superwall* SDK is [configured](SuperwallUIKitExample/Services/SuperwallService.swift#L20) on app launch, setting an `apiKey` and `delegate`.
+SuperwallKit is [configured](Superwall-UIKit+RevenueCat/Services/SuperwallService.swift#L20) on app launch, setting an `apiKey` and `delegate`.

-The SDK sends back events received from the paywall via the delegate methods in [SuperwallService.swift](SuperwallUIKitExample/Services/SuperwallService.swift).
-You use these methods to make and restore purchases, react to analytical events, as well as tell the SDK whether the user has an active subscription.
+The SDK sends back events received from the paywall via the delegate methods in [SuperwallService.swift](Superwall-UIKit+RevenueCat/Services/SuperwallService.swift).
+You use these methods to make and restore purchases, react to analytical events, as well as tell Superwall whether the user has an active subscription.

-## Identifying a user
+## Logging In

-On the welcome screen, enter your name in the **text field** and tap **Continue**.
-This saves to the Superwall user attributes using   [Superwall.setUserAttributes(_:)](SuperwallUIKitExample/Services/SuperwallService.swift#L31).
-You don't need to set user attributes, but it can be useful if you want to recall information about the user on your paywall.
+On the welcome screen, enter your name in the **text field**.
+This saves to the Superwall user attributes using [Superwall.setUserAttributes(_:)](Superwall-UIKit+RevenueCat/Services/SuperwallService.swift#L31).
+You don't need to set user attributes, but it can be useful if you want to create a rule to present a paywall based on a specific attribute you've set.
+You can also recall user attributes on your paywall to personalise the messaging.

+Tap **Log In**.
+This logs the user in to Superwall (with a hardcoded userId that we've set), retrieving any paywalls that have already been assigned to them.
+If you were to create a new account you'd use `Superwall.createAccount(userId:)` instead.

 You'll see an overview screen: